2ND AMENDMENT EXPLAINED

 • No D.C.
 Cir. decision, but see Sandidge v.
 United States, 520 A.2d 1057, 1058 (D.C.
 1987) (“protects a state’s right to raise and regulate a militia”)

 This understanding was so settled that the authoritative Black’s Law Dictionary (8th ed.
 2004), four years before Heller, defined militia as “A body of citizens armed and disciplined, especially by a state, for military service apart from the regular armed forces.
-The Constitution recognizes a state’s right to form a ‘well-regulated militia,’” citing the 2nd Amendment.
+The Constitution recognizes a state’s right to form a ‘well-regulated militia,’” citing the amendment.

 Look here, not over there